containerd: The Runtime Underpinning Kubernetes

 sudo nerdctl --namespace k8s.io images

-containerd is the quiet piece on which most of Kubernetes runs in 2023.
-Understanding its architecture is not academic vanity: it is what turns an opaque incident into a diagnosable one, what lets you make informed decisions about alternative runtimes when security or isolation demand them, and what lets you read release notes about CRI, snapshotters or shims with actual comprehension.
-Under ordinary operation it will remain a layer you do not descend into; the day you have to, you need to know the route.
+containerd is the quiet piece on which most of Kubernetes runs.
+Understanding its architecture isn’t academic vanity: it’s what turns an opaque incident into a diagnosable one, what lets you make informed decisions about alternative runtimes when security or isolation demand them, and what lets you read release notes about CRI, snapshotters, or shims with actual comprehension.
+Under ordinary operation it will remain an invisible layer; the day you have to descend into it, you need to know the route.